Future Homes Standard: What It Means for Your Programme, Budget & Design Strategy

 Robert Wilshere, Electrical Director based London, shared with us.

 Sustainability continues to be a key discipline within our London office.
-With members of our ESG and sustainability teams based in the city, London has become a hub for driving forward our sustainability and ESG ambitions across the business.
+With members of our sustainability team based in the city, London has become a hub for driving forward our sustainability ambitions across the business.

 The recent addition of the Mecserve team has further strengthened this, with Youssef Safadi joining Wallace Whittle as Director of Sustainability.
 Youssef brings a wealth of sector experience and technical expertise, adding another valuable layer to our expanding sustainability offering, one that supports projects and clients across the entire UK.
 We spoke to Youssef to hear how he’s finding Wallace Whittle: